Rise to Success: Career Highlights of Andre Drummond

 March 28, 2021: Signed with the Los Angeles Lakers

-On March 28, 2021, Andre Drummond signed a 1-year contract with the Los Angeles Lakers for $794,536, joining the team to provide an offensive boost while LeBron James and Anthony Davis were injured.
+On March 28, 2021, Andre Drummond signed a 1-year contract with the Los Angeles Lakers for $794,536, joining the team as an offensive reinforcement while stars LeBron James and Anthony Davis were injured.

 August 4, 2021: Signed with the Philadelphia 76ers

-On August 4, 2021, Andre Drummond signed a 1-year veteran's minimum contract with the Philadelphia 76ers for $2.4 million.
+On August 4, 2021, Andre Drummond signed a 1-year contract with the Philadelphia 76ers for $2.4 million, which was a veteran's minimum contract.

-On February 10, 2022, Andre Drummond was traded to the Brooklyn Nets along with Ben Simmons, Seth Curry, and future picks in exchange for James Harden and Paul Millsap.
+On February 10, 2022, Andre Drummond was traded to the Brooklyn Nets along with Ben Simmons, Seth Curry, and two future first-round picks in exchange for James Harden and Paul Millsap.

 July 6, 2022: Signed with the Chicago Bulls

-June 29, 2023: Exercised player option with the Chicago Bulls
+June 29, 2023: Exercised player option with Chicago Bulls

 On June 29, 2023, Andre Drummond exercised his player option to remain with the Chicago Bulls.